Adam1202aus/DATA3888-2025-Imaging15/README.md

 The final report's R code will extract the analysis data generated during model training, specifically in the "report.txt" and "training_time.txt" file, located inside "DATA Models/*model_type*/*colourspace*/fold *" folder to create a table showing the average performance metrics (accuracy, precision, time) across all folds.
 The code will also create a "avg_model_performance.csv" file that can be used to generate the side-by-side plot in R Shiny application by putting the csv file inside "Imaging_Shiny/training_data"

-## 4. R Shiny deployment (This was done through Window Subsystem for Linux 2)
+## 4. R Shiny deployment (This was done through Window Subsystem for Linux 2 Ubuntu)

 ### Required packages

 The whole R Shiny app is located inside "Imaging_Shiny", using R version 4.4.1

+The deployment process was tested through Window Subsystem for Linux 2 Ubuntu, the installation for Window version using RStudio should remain the same albeit without having to install extra packages in Bash terminal

 Before launching R, go inside the app folder: